kaiyao/battleships-dapp/avoiding_common_attacks.md

 A set of automated tests perform tests on game scenarios to try to avoid logic bugs.

 ## Recursive call attacks:
-Pull payments is used to avoid recursive call attacks.
-External calls are avoided.??
+Pull payments is used to avoid recursive call attack issues when sending ether.
+In general, external calls are avoided.
+Even when the Lobby contract calls the Battleship contract, it does the all the necessary work first before calling functions on the other contract.

 ## Overflow
 User inputs are validated.
 E.g. a shot's x, y coordinate is required to be within the board dimensions.